wlonk/arcadia/vingt-et-un.md

 TODO

+When you cast a spell, describe the effect you hope to achieve, and the GM will tell you which of the following are required to make it happen (choose one or more):

+  * The spell must be performed in the dead of night.
+  * The spell must be performed in absolute solitude.
+  * The spell must be performed with a coven of assistants.
+  * The spell is blasphemous, and may bar the caster from Heaven.
+  * The spell requires the blood, bones, hair, teeth, or other body parts of a hanged man.
+  * The spell will leave its mark upon the caster, that all may know who worked it.
+  * The spell may not be undone.
+  * The spell will do more or less what you intend.
+There's no way to know which until it is cast.
+  * The spell requires bargaining with a fairy.

 ## Seasons, Growth, and Change

 At the end of each season (a bunch of sessions with a coherent arc), go through